dc42/OrmerodSensorBoard/Firmware/Readme.md

 This folder contains the firmware sources for my differential IR boards.
 The firmware is compiled in Atmel Studio.
+The .pdp files are for doing static checking or formal verification of the firmware using Escher C++ Verifier.